-Inside Adelaide Cottage: the guesthouse set to become Prince William and Kate’s new home
+Inside Adelaide Cottage: Prince William and Kate’s new home ‘away from prying eyes’

-The Cambridges will reportedly move to a four-bedroom home in Windsor in order to be closer to the Queen
+The Cambridges will reportedly move to a four-bedroom home in Windsor before their children start a new school in September

 The Duke and Duchess of Cambridge are set to move into Adelaide Cottage, a “modest” property ten minutes’ walk from the Queen’s new official residence, Windsor Castle, according to reports.

 In March this year, the Queen made the historic castle, founded by William the Conqueror in the 11th century, her permanent home and official residence.
-In the past, she tended to use Windsor Castle only as a weekend home and her residence during Easter and Royal Ascot week, with Buckingham Palace being her official home.
+In the past, she tended to use Windsor Castle only at weekends or during Easter and Royal Ascot week, with Buckingham Palace being her official home.

 According to the Daily Mail royal correspondent Rebecca English, the Cambridges have been planning a move to Berkshire since 2021 and “have enrolled Prince George in a new school there, where he is expected to be joined this September by his siblings”.